aws-samples/foundation-model-benchmarking-tool/README.md

                     |
                     |-----> Run inference against deployed endpoint(s)
                                      |
-                                     |------> Run code for report creation within your s3 bucket automatically
+                                     |------> Run code for report creation
 ```

 1. Create a dataset of different prompt sizes and select one or more such datasets for running the tests.
-    1. Currently use datasets from [LongBench](https://github.com/THUDM/LongBench) and filter out individual items from the dataset based on their size in tokens (for example, prompts less than 500 tokens, between 500 to 1000 tokens and so on and so forth).
+    1. Currently `FMBT` supports datasets from [LongBench](https://github.com/THUDM/LongBench) and filter out individual items from the dataset based on their size in tokens (for example, prompts less than 500 tokens, between 500 to 1000 tokens and so on and so forth).

 1. Deploy **any model** that is deployable on SageMaker on **any supported instance type** (`g5`, `p4d`, `Inf2`).
     1. Models could be either available via SageMaker JumpStart (list available [here](https://sagemaker.readthedocs.io/en/stable/doc_utils/pretrainedmodels.html)) as well as models not available via JumpStart but still deployable on SageMaker through the low level boto3 (Python) SDK (Bring Your  Own Script).